Case Results in Wisconsin Criminal & OWI Defense

 Handled By: Attorney Michael Covey

-Summary: The client was accused of sexually assaulting a peer at a party.
-Following extensive investigation and witness preparation, six defense witnesses testified that the allegations were false.
-Attorney Covey also highlighted numerous inconsistent and exculpatory statements from the State’s witnesses and exposed deficiencies in the law enforcement investigation.
-The jury acquitted the client of false imprisonment and second-degree sexual assault, deadlocked only on a lesser charge, resulting in no conviction after trial. -
+The client was accused of sexually assaulting a peer at a party.
+Following extensive investigation and witness preparation, the defense presented six witnesses who testified that the allegations were false.
+Attorney Covey highlighted numerous inconsistent and exculpatory statements from the State’s witnesses and exposed significant deficiencies in the law enforcement investigation.
+After trial, the jury acquitted the client of false imprisonment and unanimously rejected the second-degree sexual assault allegation, considering only a lesser-included offense of third-degree sexual assault before ultimately deadlocking 9–3 in favor of the defense.
+Following the mistrial, the State ultimately dismissed the remaining charge, resulting in no conviction. -

 2nd Degree Sexual Assault – Langlade County (August 2025)